 Follow the steps

-- complying with the IHS requirements
+- complying with the requirements of the IHS

-- treatments and post-entry quarantine (if required)
+- arranging treatments and post-entry quarantine, if needed

 - product prohibitions and restrictions

 - New Zealand Customs Service tariffs and permits

 Processes for importing products related to nursery stock are provided elsewhere on this website.
 Refer to: